fdev31/chaTT/README.rst

 Mqtt
 ====

+It should work with most MQTT brokers, for convenience, ready to use configs are provided.

 Since the daemon depends on hbmqtt, a configuration file for the hbmqtt broker is provided::

     hbmqtt -c sample_configs/hbmqtt.yaml